neon-bindings/neon/README ELECTRON 4.md

 cc = "1.0"
 ```

-Have fun using neon with electron 4 (and hopefully up) in electron!
+Have fun using neon with electron 4 (and hopefully up) in windows!